 Dear Friends of DJCF,

-If you know or love a Swiftie (the name Taylor Swift fans give themselves), you’ve probably heard phrases like “I protect the family” or “that’s the life of a showgirl, babe” floating around since the release of her latest album a few weeks ago.
+If you know or love a Swiftie (the name Taylor Swift fans give themselves), you’ve probably heard phrases like “I protect the family” or “that’s the life of a showgirl, babe” floating around since her latest album dropped a few weeks ago.
+Meanwhile, in Jewish day schools and synagogues, we’ve been making our way through the Book of Genesis, reliving stories of creation, complex relationships, survival, faith, and renewal.
+At first glance, biblical figures and Taylor Swift might seem like an unlikely pairing, but this month I’m going to do my best to identify some unexpected correlations.
+Let’s dive in:

 Survival and Renewal